ibexa/documentation-developer/docs/guide/http_cache.md

 $tagHandler->addRelationTags([33, 44]);
 ```

-3\. **Manually add tags yourself using low level FOS TagHandler**
+3\.
+Manually add tags yourself using low level FOS TagHandler.

 In PHP, FOSHttpCache exposes the `fos_http_cache.handler.tag_handler` service which enables you to add tags to a response.

-_Example for tagging minimal tags for when ID 33 and 34 will be rendered in ESI, but parent response needs these tags to get refresh if they are deleted:_
+Example for tagging minimal tags for when ID 33 and 34 will be rendered in ESI, but parent response needs these tags to get refresh if they are deleted:

 ``` php
 /** @var \FOS\HttpCache\Handler\TagHandler $tagHandler */